What are the minimum age limits for different activities?

 Do I really need dive insurance?

 At Orca Scuba, we are covered by our own business liability insurance for all our scuba activities, as well as activities conducted out of the water (i.e. classroom time).
 However, it does not cover you for any in-water accidents or injuries.
-We do insist that all of our customers have their own personal scuba insurance cover, in keeping with or Singapore Tourism Board license agreement.
-We can offer you this from as little as SGD10 per day, or can offer more comprehensive annual cover for individuals, and families.
+We can offer you full diving insurance from as little as SGD10 per day, or we can offer more comprehensive annual cover for individuals, and families.

 Do bigger tanks cost more?